-To properly reach the target audience and get the desired result, companies try to optimize advertising processes.
-Now the ad buying and selling have become even easier with the help of DSP.
-In this article, we’ll unveil how a demand-side platform operates, find out the difference between a DSP and a supply-side platform (SSP), and see several examples.
+Companies try to optimize their advertising processes to reach their target audience properly and get the desired result.
+The process of buying and selling ads has become even easier with the help of DSP.
+In this article, we’ll unveil how a demand-side platform operates, discover the difference between a DSP and a supply-side platform (SSP), and see several examples.

-If you apply demand-side platforms, you don’t need to pass through some additional independent networks since these platforms operate without their help.
-For example, in case you leverage Facebook Ads Manager, you can directly buy impressions on Instagram or Facebook.
+If you implement demand-side platforms, you don’t need to pass through some additional independent networks since these platforms operate without their help.
+For example, in case you leverage Facebook Ads Manager, you can buy impressions directly on Instagram or Facebook.

-DSPs allow media buyers to purchase display, audio, and video ads, analyze and manage them on various networks by using a single platform.
-First of all, platforms provide buyers of ads with information about purchasing advertising from a publisher.
+DSPs allow media buyers to purchase display, audio, and video ads, analyze, and manage them on various networks by using a single platform.
+First of all, platforms provide ad buyers with information about ad purchases from a publisher.

 The systems don’t imply buying ads directly from publishers or owning them.
 Companies should be aware of the fact that DSPs connect with SSPs via ad exchange to decide on the details of an impression.
 DSP has to bid higher for the impression if it’s a marketing manager who has already visited a company’s website.